jcjohnson/densecap/README.md

 qlua webcam/single_machine_demo.lua
 ```

+### Client / server demo
-**Client / server demo**: If you have a machine with a powerful GPU and another machine with a webcam, then
+If you have a machine with a powerful GPU and another machine with a webcam, then
 this demo allows you use the GPU machine as a server and the webcam machine as a client; frames will be
 streamed from the client to to the server, the model will run on the server, and predictions will be shipped
 back to the client for viewing.
 This allows you to run DenseCap on a laptop, but with network and filesystem